Idaho Archery Elk Hunt

 After the evening hunt, return back to camp to a great home cooked meal and enjoy some stories around the camp fire.

+- You should consider combining your elk hunt with mule deer.
 The mule deer hunting in this area can be very good as well.
 We suggest you purchase a mule deer tag, just in case.
-This can be a combo elk/mule deer hunt at no additional cost (other than the deer tag).
+This can be a combo elk/mule deer hunt for just $500 additional cost (other than the deer tag).

 If you are elk hunting in Wyoming, lodging is typically at the Outfitters’ log home which is located in Wyoming one mile from the Idaho border.
 All hunters have private bedrooms and bath.